nrasch/Portfolio/System-Code-and-Config-Samples/Code-Samples/Pentaho/README.md

-2. Add whatever data source populates the table's rows and columns, parameters, associate the `table component` with the `HtmlObject` that draws the table on the page, etc.
+2. Add data source, parameters, associate the `table component` with the `HtmlObject` that draws the table on the page, etc.

 ![Modify Table Component](images/modify-table-component.png)

-3. Under the table's 'Advanced Properties > Post Execution' area fill in the following JavaScript:
+3. Under the table's 'Advanced Properties > Post Execution' area enter the following JavaScript:

 ```javascript
 function f() {